 The Richard and Juliette Logsdon Fiction Scholarship is awarded to a second-year MFA student for work of exceptional merit.
 Richard Logsdon had himself won a writing award in 1971, the Sarah Harkness Kirby Award from the UO English Department for the best graduate student essay, and that validation boosted his self-esteem and confidence.
 The Logsdons want to do something similar for other students.

 Richard Logsdon was Senior Editor for Red Rock Review, a literary journal published by the College of Southern Nevada that features works by poets and short story writers—both new and established.
-In that position, he met current UO faculty member Ehud Havazelet, as well as former poetry professor Dorianne Laux and visiting poet Joe Millar.
+In that position, he met then UO professors Ehud Havazelet (fiction), Dorianne Laux (poetry), and visiting poet Joe Millar.
 Inspired by them, he decided to sponsor a scholarship for the Creative Writing Program.
 Since there was already a poetry prize (the Miriam McFall Starlin Poetry Prize) but no existing prizes in fiction, he chose to designate the Logsdon Scholarship as a fiction prize

 Only current MFA program students are eligible.
 Specific guidelines and submission portal are located on the program’s Intranet.